Research

 Please also visit the Research in JAI at RHUL and Research in JAI at Imperial for additional and complementary information.

-Examples of the research conducted by current PhD students can be found herehere and here.
+Examples of the research conducted by our PhD students can be found herehere and here.

 Particle Accelerators Worldwide